Tokyo Scoring Strings Essentials

 All crucial playing techniques

-Sustains, pizzicato, staccato, staccatissimo, spiccato, spiccato secco, tremolo, long & short decrescendo and sforzando.
+Sustains, pizzicato, staccato, staccatissimo, spiccato, and tremolo.

 Expressive dynamics, legato, and vibrato